What is ObamaCare (Affordable Care Act)

 TIP: If you Doctor doesn’t accept any IFP plans, consider a high-deductible, Bronze, Health Savings Account (HSA) plan.
 They used to be more affordable than they are now but it’s not what it is, it’s what it does.
 It allows you to put money away in an account (tax-deductible going in and tax-free coming out when used for qualified medical expenses).
 You can then use the HSA to pay for those Doctors’ bills.

-The penalty applies if you are without an ACA Compliant plan for more than two (2) months and one (1) day and is assessed on your taxes.
-However, the penalty DOES NOT apply to people who have one (1) short gap in coverage.
+In CA, the penalty applies if you are without an ACA Compliant plan for more than three months and will be assessed on your State income tax return.

 NOTE: There are many exemptions from the penalty available.
 Check out my blog for tips and hints to help you save money.
-If you are an expatriate (live outside the country) for most of the year, you may be exempt from the penalty.
-You must be living outside of the U.S. for a minimum of 330 days within a 12-month period.
-Additionally, there is no tax penalty who still meet one of the exemption categories of the mandate, such as J1, F1 or M1 visa holders (inbound foreign nationals) and other populations.
+If you are an expatriate (live outside the country) for most of the year, you may be exempt from the penalty along with financial hardship or a member of a health sharing ministry.

 This is all just the…

 TIP OF THE ICEBERG when it comes to Obamacare!

 All pretty confusing, right?
 We’re sure you have a lot more questions like…